helenahuong/webscraping/README.md

 * Use Selenium: When you need to interact with the webpage (clicks, form submissions, etc.), handle JavaScript-generated content, or perform end-to-end testing.
 * Use Requests and BeautifulSoup: When you need to scrape static content, require faster performance, and do not need to interact with the page beyond reading its HTML.

+**When to Use Proxies in Web Scraping**

+Proxies are used in web scraping to:

+1. Avoid IP Bans: Websites can detect multiple requests coming from the same IP address in a short period and may block that IP.
+Proxies help distribute requests across different IP addresses, reducing the risk of being banned.
+2. Bypass Rate Limits: Some websites limit the number of requests from a single IP address.
+Using multiple proxies can help bypass these limits.
+3. Access Geo-Restricted Content: Proxies can be used to scrape content that is restricted to certain geographic locations by using proxies based in those locations.
+4. Enhance Anonymity: Proxies help mask the original IP address, providing an extra layer of anonymity.

+**Legality:** Check and comply with the website’s terms of service and relevant data protection laws.

+**Advanced Web Scraper**

+An advanced web scraper builds upon the basic concepts but incorporates additional features and complexities:

+1. Dynamic Content Handling: Many modern websites use JavaScript frameworks (like React or Angular) to render their content dynamically.
+This means the content you want to scrape might not be directly available in the HTML source code.
+Advanced web scrapers use tools like Puppeteer or Selenium to control a headless browser and execute JavaScript, allowing them to handle dynamic content.
+2. Data Processing and Analysis: Advanced scrapers often involve more complex data processing.
+This could include cleaning and transforming the scraped data, deduplicating entries, or performing analysis on the scraped information.
+3. Dealing with Anti-Scraping Measures: Websites often implement measures to block or slow down scrapers, such as CAPTCHAs, IP blocking, or rate limiting.
+Advanced scrapers need to be able to handle these challenges, which might involve using proxy servers, implementing request delays, or solving CAPTCHAs programmatically.
+4. Scalability and Performance: When scraping large websites with thousands of pages, performance and scalability become important considerations.
+Advanced scrapers might use techniques like asynchronous scraping, distributed scraping across multiple machines, or optimizing request strategies to improve efficiency.
+5. Handling Authentication and Forms: Sometimes, the data you want to scrape is behind a login wall or requires submitting forms.
+Advanced scrapers can handle logging in, managing sessions, and submitting forms to access protected content.
+6. Image and File Scraping: In addition to text data, advanced scrapers can also handle scraping images, PDFs, or other files from websites.
+7. Data Storage and Export: Advanced scrapers often need to store and export large amounts of data efficiently.
+This could involve integrating with databases, generating structured data formats like CSV or JSON, or even feeding the data into a data pipeline for further processing.